InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 # Rancher
-Material to configure the RKE-based xchem Rancher deployment.
+Material to configure the RKE-based XChem Rancher deployment.

 Here we rely on a Kubernetes cluster based on instances created in the `xchem-follow-up` STFC project.